 In the midst of all this Jean Reno, known mostly to the English-speaking West as the brooding, silent characters in The Big Blue (1988), Leon/The Professional (1993), Mission: Impossible (1996) and The Da Vinci Code (2006), demonstrates great comic ability, doing a remarkable job of playing in straight-face while exuding a dignity and unflappable certainty.
 Christian Clavier is fun as the obscene gnome – one does not see just what a chameleon change Clavier is conducting until one sees him playing his haughty, uptight 20th Century ancestor.
 Valerie Le Mercier is far from the fairest woman in the land that she is described as but does an amusing job of catching just the right balance between a fussy busyness and a calm, almost unnoticing acceptance of the madness going on around her.

-Jean Reno, Christian Clavier and Jean-Marie Poire re-teamed for a poorly-regarded sequel The Visitors 2/Les Couloirs du Temps: Les Visiteurs 2 (1998).
+Jean Reno, Christian Clavier, Jean-Marie Poire and Clavier’s wife Marie-Anne Chazel re-teamed for a poorly-regarded sequel The Visitors 2/Les Couloirs du Temps: Les Visiteurs 2 (1998).
 Just Visiting (2001) was a terrible American remake, also featuring Jean Reno and Christian Clavier and directed by Jean-Marie Poire (albeit under a pseudonym).
-Twenty-three years later Jean Reno, Christian Clavier and Jean-Marie Poire reteamed for a further sequel The Visitors: Bastille Day (2016).
+Twenty-three years later, Jean Reno, Christian Clavier, Jean-Marie Poire and Marie-Anne Chazel reteamed for a further sequel The Visitors: Bastille Day (2016).